withran/withran.github.io/README.md

 ---

 ### 🫥[Read More About Me](/about/)
-This is a borning introduction, but maybe better than nothing.
+This is a boring introduction, but maybe better than nothing.

 ### 📖 [Book Reviews](/books/)
 Summaries and personal ratings of the books I've finished.